-The School District contributes to the School Employees Retirement System of Ohio (SERS), a cost-sharing multiple employer defined benefit pension plan.
-SERS provides retirement and disability benefits, annual cost of living adjustments, and death benefits to plan members and beneficiaries.
-Authority to establish and amend benefits is provided by state statute per Chapter 3309 of the Ohio Revised Code.
-The School Employees Retirement System issues a publicly available, stand alone financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the SERS, 300 East Broad St., Suite 100, Columbus, Ohio 43215-3746 or by calling (614) 222-5853.
+Plan Description - the District contributes to the School Employees Retirement System (SERS), a costsharing multiple employer pension plan.
+SERS provides retirement and disability benefits, annual cost-ofliving adjustments, and death benefits to plan members and beneficiaries.
+Authority to establish and amend benefits is provided by Chapter 3309of the Ohio Revised Code.
+SERS issues a publicly available, standalone financial report that includes financial statements and required supplementary information.
+That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3764.